Bella Hadid Hits 10 Million Followers As Her Instagram Suggests She Isn’t Over The Weeknd

 However, Bella does seem to be handling the media drama quite well as she is bombarded by headlines of Abel and Selena “taking things to the next level.”
 Perhaps the fact Bella and The Weeknd were reportedly still in love, but taking a break explains why the model can be seen flipping the middle finger in a recent Instagram post.

 This small gesture is one of the only ways Bella seems to have commented on Abel’s rumored romance with Selena.
-And while Hadid may be dealing with the situation in her own, fashionable way, her fans seem to have her back as she broke 10 million followers this week compared to The Weeknd’s 9 million.
+And while Hadid may be dealing with the situation in her own, fashionable way, her fans seem to have her back as she broke 10 million followers this week compared to The Weeknd’s nine million.

 [Featured Image by Thierry Chesnot/Getty Images]